GintasS/unit-conversion-using-sms/README.md

 #### Manual setup

 Please follow these steps for manual setup:
-0. Set-up the Discord bot on the Discord Developer Portal and add it to your server.
 1. Download this GitHub repository.
 2. Create a virtual environment.